SaniaZCodes/100-Days-of-Machine-Learning/Advance Concepts/Handling Imbalanced Data/Hyperparameter Optimization Using Optuna/README.md

 Optuna is a hyperparameter optimization framework that automatically searches for optimal hyperparameter values by learning from previous trials.

----

 ### What is a Trial?

 A single experiment performed during hyperparameter optimization.

----

 ### What is a Study?

 A collection of Optuna trials.

----

 ### What is an Objective Function?

-The function Optuna attempts to optimize, such as Accuracy, Recall, F1 Score, ROC-AUC, or RMSE.
+The function Optuna attempts to optimize such as Accuracy, Recall, F1 Score, ROC-AUC, or RMSE.

----

 ### Why is Optuna better than GridSearchCV?

 Because Optuna intelligently explores promising regions of the search space instead of testing every possible combination.

----

 ### Why is Optuna better than RandomizedSearchCV?